 Caster, a.k.a. “castor”, is the difference between the angle of the steering block pin (aka “kingpin”) and vertical (90 degrees from the main part of the chassis) when viewed from the side of the car.

 On most cars, caster is calculated by adding the kick-up angle of the chassis to any additional caster added by the hub carrier (aka “caster block.”)
-It can be adjusted either by changing the front bulkhead or adjusting the front-upper suspension mounts.
+It can be adjusted either by changing the front bulkhead, adjusting the front-upper suspension mounts, or by changing the hub carrier (or inserts within it.)

 The kick-up angle is the upward angle of the inside-front of the suspension arm (or suspension pin) when viewed from the side (see diagram above.).
 0 degrees kick-up means the arm would be flat.
 Kick-up and caster have similar effects on handling: